To diagnose anemia, your doctor will likely ask you about your medical history, perform a physical exam, and order blood tests.

 Always consult with your doctor before taking iron supplements.
 Excess iron intake can be harmful.
 Symptoms of iron overload include fatigue, vomiting, diarrhea, headache, irritability, heart disease, and joint problems.

 Iron supplements -- like all supplements and any medication -- should be kept out of the reach of children.
 Iron poisoning is the most common cause of accidental poisoning in young children.
-Eating even a few tablets can prove fatal in a matter of hours.
+It can prove fatal in a matter of hours.
 Symptoms of poisoning in a child include dizziness, confusion, nausea, vomiting, and diarrhea.
 Seek medical help immediately.

 Watch for side effects.
 You may need to continue taking iron supplements for up to one year.
 Taking iron supplements with food can help prevent common side effects, which may include nausea, diarrhea, constipation, and stomach pain.
 Let your doctor know if you continue to have side effects.
 Different formulations are available.